 Peanut Butter and Jelly is a staple in most children’s diets.
-In fact, I just read that Americans will consume billions, with a B, of them every year.
+In fact, I just read that Americans will consume billions, with a B, of sandwiches every year.
 I can believe it, since my kids picked it for lunch 9 out of 10 times, until very recently.
 I’ve gone through what must be 100s of pounds of peanut butter and even more jelly.
 They’re certainly easy to make, which saved me lots of time in the mornings before school, but I felt a little guilty packing it for them EVERY day.
 I mostly dreaded other parents finding out that my kids ate the same thing over and over.
 In my head I wanted them to eat bento boxes, with carved vegetables and seaweed salad, but, it was their lunch, their choice and they loved PB&J. The truth is that I love it too; almost everyone does, if we’re honest.
-Here’s a cheesecake that has all the fond memories of those childhood sandwiches, but it’s way more decadent and sophisticated.
+Here’s a peanut butter and jelly cheesecake that has all the fond memories of those childhood sandwiches, but it’s way more decadent and sophisticated.

 Once in a while I find a new product that changes the way I cook and bake.
 I felt this way about the Silpat and the Microplane Grater when they first hit the restaurant kitchen scene.
 It was a eureka moment, since both saved time, money and provided results like nothing I’d used.
 This Lekue 9-Inch Springform Pan may be the coolest new toy in my kitchen.
 It is made by Lekue and uses the same technology as the beloved silicone mats.
 The base is made of ceramic, so it is lovely enough to serve on, which eliminates the need to remove the cake from the base.
 That, in itself, is brilliant, but the silicone also gives insurance that the cake will not stick to the sides, so there is no holding your breath as you remove it.
 I baked this cheesecake without a water bath.
 I need to test to see if it is waterproof, but that is asking a lot of a springform pan and I would continue to wrap the bottom in foil if I used it in water.